zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 Rscript readData_melanoma.R
 cd ../
 ```
-The gene expression data and the annotation of clel type would be stored as the R objects.
+The gene expression data and the annotation of cell type would be stored as the R objects.

 Imputation of the missig values
 -------------------------------